Are U.S. Savings Bonds a Good Investment?

 There are alternatives to U.S. savings bonds that will offer a similar amount of security with a better rate of return.
 You may want to consider looking into CDs or annuities if you want very financially conservative investments.
 You may also want to consider choosing mutual funds with a solid rate of return.
 They will offer a better rate of return on your money over time.
 If you are looking for a way to finance education, a good 529 plan or an education IRA are the best ways to save for education.

 Traditional savings accounts may offer more flexibility than a US savings bond.
 If you are considering savings bonds to give as prizes for contests for young children, you may want to choose a Visa gift card or another type of prize, since it does take the savings bonds so long to mature.
-It may not help them for their education, but it will be more practical and useful overall.
+It may not help them with their education, but it will be more practical and useful overall.

 How Do I Cash a Savings Bond?

 If you have U.S. savings bonds, you can cash them at your bank.
 They will give you the current amount that you have earned on them.
-You will be required to fill out paperwork, because they must report any interest earned over $10.00 to the IRS.
+You will be required to fill out paperwork because they must report any interest earned over $10.00 to the IRS.
 The bank will require at least one form of identification, although they may require two if you do not have an account at the bank.
 There are several different series of savings bonds, although EE bonds are the most common, although you may run across older bonds that you can also cash out.

 If you find bonds that are not issued to you, you will not be able to cash them.
 The owner of the bond is the only one who can negotiate it.
 If you receive savings bonds as an inheritance you will need to fill out the proper paperwork and settle the estate in order to cash them out.
 This can be a complicated process, and it can take quite a bit of time.
 If the savings bonds are old they will continue to earn interest, and you may be able to get more money than the face value.
 You can also check online to find out how much the savings bonds are worth.

-What Should I Do With Savings Bonds That I Currently Have?
+What Should I Do with Savings Bonds That I Currently Have?

 You can cash out savings bonds and put them into better investments to earn a higher rate of return.
 If you plan on cashing out a larger number of bonds, you will need to be prepared to report them on your taxes.
 Depending on the amount of interest, you may need to plan to pay taxes on them when you file your taxes.
 If the amount is large, you will need to contact your accountant to see how to change your tax situation.
 However, if the interest is minimal, more than likely, you should be able to cover the taxes without too much issue.